Krsna Kirtana Songs est. 2001 www.kksongs.org

 SPECIAL MISCELLANEOUS BHAJANS

-Standard Prayers: The prayers to Srila Prabhupada, the Panca Tattva mahamantra, and the Hare Krsna mahamantra are the most commonly used.
+- Standard Prayers: The prayers to Srila Prabhupada, the Panca Tattva mahamantra, and the Hare Krsna mahamantra are the most commonly sung.
 However, all of the prayers are used in some point in any ISKCON temple.

-Damodarastakam (The eight-fold prayers glorifying Lord Krsna’s child form of Damodar during the month of Kartik [October-November])
+- Damodarastakam [Namamisvaram Saccidananda Rupam] (The eight-fold prayers glorifying Lord Krsna’s child form of Damodar during the month of Kartik [October-November])

-Glorifying Lord Jagannatha Before Ratha Yatra (Eight-fold prayers sung before the festival of pulling the chariots of Lord Jaganantha, Baladeva, and Subhadra Devi)
+- Glorifying Lord Jagannatha Before Ratha Yatra [Kadacit Kalindi Tata] (Eight-fold prayers sung before the festival of pulling the chariots of Lord Jaganantha, Baladeva, and Subhadra Devi)

-Passing Away of a Devotee (Song sung in memoriam of a late devotee)
+- Passing Away of a Devotee [Je Anilo Prema Dhana Karuna Pracura] (Song sung in memoriam of a late devotee)